Chiropractors hate horse riding which of course is an exaggeration; I haven't tested the opinions of my colleagues.

 Sacroiliac joint is vulnerable when exposed to heavy trauma to the pelvis.
 A fall on the sacrum from a height is another reason why chiropractors hate horse riding; it can and does cause life long pain.

 A fall off a horse or motorcycle onto the small of the back often shifts either the sacrum or ilium, depending on how you fall, injuring the sacroiliac joint ...
 Whilst this joint is very strong bonded with ligaments, everyone falls periodically and the SIJ was so designed by the good Lord, but it would seem he didn't have in mind that we humans would mount horses and superbikes!

 Falls on ice and snow often injures these ligaments too.
 Keeps chiropractors in the Frozen North in business!
 One man's meat...

-Arm pain, and tingling in the arms and hands are the subject of the most inquiries at this site.
+Arm pain, and tingling in the upper limb are the subject of the most inquiries at this site.
 Chiropractors hate horse riding, but damage is done equally in any whiplash injury and especially diving into shallow water.

 Chiropractic Coalface @ DC's hate horse riding

 What has provoked this diatribe against horses and horse-riding is a recent patient, one of many, who has had twenty-five plus years of misery.
 Only forty, she has severe neck pain, pain radiating down the arm, disturbed sleep, weakness (known as "paresis" in medical terms) in the fingers.
 She recalls having to wear a collar after a fall off a horse when she was eleven.

 X-rays show injury and the resultant arthritic changes in the joints of Luschka, pinching the nerve to the arm.

 It's cost her fortune over the years too.
 Think twice before letting your child on the back of an unknown horse.